puli/repository/doc/2-advanced-usage.md

 Advanced Usage
 ==============

-Are you fully confident with Puli's [Basic Usage] and want to learn?
+Are you fully confident with Puli's [Basic Usage] and want to learn more?
 Then read this guide, which introduces you to advanced functionality of Puli.

 Custom File Patterns
 --------------------